 Along with approval from a regulatory body, Penfold also partners with Seccl Custody Limited as its custodians for managing payments and added security.
 With the company specialising in providing financial advisers, wealth managers and fintech firms with fast and flexible solutions for managing clients’ money, you can rest assured that your money will be kept secure.

 Along with this, Penfold itself does not manage money.
-So when you add money into your Penfold pension, it is invested in a special plan provided by BlackRock, the world’s largest investment manager, which will continue to invest your pension even if Penfold itself ceases to exist.
+So when you add money into your Penfold pension, it is invested in a special plan provided by either BlackRock or HSBC, which will continue to invest your pension even if Penfold itself ceases to exist.

 Given these added measures, customers can be sure that their pensions will be secure with Penfold even though it isn’t a traditional pension service.